 Footnote (or Kneenote)

 But then, like the demon from under the stage, I popped up again.
 Struggling in acute pain, I was finally convinced that I had to get replacement surgery if I wanted to stay out of a wheelchair.
 In January 2011, a brilliant surgeon, Russell Tregonning in Wellington, New Zealand, inserted a partial ("unicompartmental") right knee replacement.
 By April I could do a shuffly jog for a few steps.
 I added slowly to that.
 On the anniversary of the surgery, in January 2012, I ran one hour - see "Return to Running: How to Run a PR in one slow hour."
-I kept running a little faster, slowly rebuilding the lost leg strength.
-Mainly still biking, I ran at first only every four or five days, increasing that over four years to where I could run virtually every day, quite often hard.
-By November 2016, age 77, I progressed (despite five extra years of ageing) to PR/PB's of 22:16 5K, 36:01 8K, 47:38 10K, 1:12:09 15K, and 1:46:57 half-marathon.
-I was unbeaten in the 75-79 group at all distances on the road, and was first home in three American championships (5K in 2015 and 2016, 10K in 2016).
-This enjoyable late-life bonus was suspended, perhaps ended, by serious injury (lack of meniscus) in the left knee in December 2016.
+I kept running a little faster, slowly rebuilding the lost leg strength, in constant terror in my Wellington months that Russell Tregonning might see me, since his wise advice was not to run.
+Oh well - plenty of students and others have ignored my wise advice over the years.
+Mainly still biking, I ran at first only every four or five days, increasing that over four years to where I now run virtually every day, quite often hard, and the bike is gathering dust.
+The knee, named "Russell" in honour of the surgeon, so far shows no sign of wear.
+I had no hope of ever racing again, yet by late 2015, Russell and I have improved dramatically, racing hard every three or four weeks, usually winning the age-group.
+Currently (July 2016), Russell and I have what I call joint PR/PB's of 22:16 5K, 47:38 10K and 1:48:57 half-marathon.
+It's a fascinating experiment and a very pleasing late-life bonus.

-Another bonus is that a neighbour and friend, Dennis Moore, who took up running five years ago for the sake of his dog Radar (aka "Coach"), asked me to advise him in an attempt to qualify for the Boston Marathon.
-Dennis too has improved dramatically, and achieved the BQ at New York in 2016, though now aims to go faster.
+Another bonus is that a neighbour and friend, Dennis Moore, who took up running four years ago for the sake of his dog Radar (aka "Coach"), asked me to advise him in an attempt to qualify for the Boston Marathon when he turns 70 in 2017.
+Dennis too is improving dramatically, though has so far narrowly missed the BQ.